 USAMMC-K contributes to Eighth Army's medical readiness by managing and fielding countermeasures used in the protection and treatment of Soldiers in the event of a chemical, biological, radiological or nuclear attack.
 These counter measures include pretreatment, treatment, antidotes skin decontamination and Potency and Dated (P&D) items for the medical equipment set, chemical agent patient treatment.
 PI stocks managed by USAMMC-K are centrally funded assets by the Assistant Secretary of Defense (Health Affairs) and are intended to respond to a pandemic or other public health emergencies.

-The USAMMC-K team includes approximately 150 personnel, including U.S. and Republic of Korea military, local Korean civilians and Army Civilians.
-Unique to USAMMC-K, is the assigned 563rd Medical Logistics Company, from the 65th Medical Brigade, which provides over 50% of the workforce.
+The USAMMC-K team includes approximately 65 personnel, including U.S. and Republic of Korea military, local Korean civilians and Army Civilians.

 - Acquisition, storage and distribution of medical materiel

 - Medical maintenance

 - Optical fabrication